robertvi/metabolism_model/README.md

 In this reaction a cell capable of photosynthesis absorbs one photon and converts a dimer and monomer into a trimer:

  M<sub>2</sub> + M + photon &rarr; M<sub>3</sub>

+In this notation M represents a single monomer chemical building block, M<sub>2</sub> means two monomers chemically bonded together (called a dimer) and M<sub>3</sub> represent three bonded together (you guessed it, a trimer).
+More generally a long chain on n monomers bonded together, called a polymer, would be shown as M<sub>n</sub>.